docker-hy/docker-hy.github.io/pages/part2/section-3.md

 Probably not.

-Next we'll add adminer to the application.
+Next, we will add adminer to the application.
 We could also just use psql to interact with a postgres database with `docker container exec -it db_redmine psql -U postgres`.
 (The command **exec**utes psql -U postgres inside the container) The same method can be used to create backups with pg_dump: `docker container exec db_redmine pg_dump -U postgres > redmine.dump`.

 This step is straightforward, we actually had the instructions open back before we set up postgres.
-But let's check the [documentation](https://hub.docker.com/_/adminer) and we'll see that the following will suffice:
+But let's check the [documentation](https://hub.docker.com/_/adminer) and we see that the following will suffice:

 ```yaml
 adminer: